Disclosure: I was given a discounted rate during my stay, but all opinions are my own.

 Located 15 minutes from Santa Barbara in the town of Goleta, the Kimpton Goodland is one of the most fun boutique hotels I have stayed at on the central coast.
-The property retains that retro vibe while having the fresh, modern amenities you have come to expect from destination hotels.
-I had a hard time even wanting to leave since the design helps you to disconnect and there was always something to do ranging from checking out records and taking a yoga class to enjoying sangria in the lobby.
+The property retains that retro vibe while having all the modern amenities you have come to expect from destination hotels.
+I had a hard time even wanting to leave since the atmosphere helps you to disconnect, and there was always something to do, ranging from checking out records and taking a yoga class to enjoying sangria in the lobby.
 Here is all the information so you can check it out for yourself.

 - Book Here

 - Amenities: Record players, pool, sangria in lobby, workout room, backgammon tables, etc.

 - Location: 5650 Calle Real, Goleta, CA 93117